CA Foundation Exam Pattern, Paper structure – Nov 2020 exam

 1. The Indian Contract Act, 1872

-An overview of Sections 1 to 75 covering the general nature of contract, consideration, other essential elements of a valid contract, performance of contract, breach of contract, Contingent and Quasi Contract.
+An overview of Sections 1 to 75 covering the general nature of a contract, consideration, other essential elements of a valid contract, performance of contract, breach of contract, Contingent and Quasi Contract.

 2. The Sale of Goods Act, 1930